Future stars Rennes picked up and sold for millions

 Raphinha (2019-21)

-Although his exploits have already made him something of a household name for English fans, it feels as though Raphinha’s star is only just beginning to rise.
+Although his exploits have already made him something of a household name, it feels as though Raphinha’s star is only just beginning to rise.

 The young Brazilian moved to Europe in 2015, at 19 years of age.
 In three seasons with the reserve and senior teams Vitoria Guimaraes, his talent was so evident that Portuguese giants Sporting Club de Portugal came calling.
 After a little over one season in Lisbon, in which he scored nine times in 41 appearances, he was on the move again – this time to Brittany, and Rennes, for a club-record €21 million fee.